Skip to content

 Embedded Applicability: High

-• Zero-overhead abstraction: std::move is essentially static_cast, resolved at compile time with no runtime cost
+• Zero-overhead abstraction: std::move is essentially a static_cast<T&&>, completed at compile time with no runtime cost.

-• Avoids deep copies: Significantly reduces RAM usage and CPU overhead when passing large buffers (such as std::vector<uint8_t>, std::string)
+• Avoid deep copies: Significantly reduces RAM usage and CPU overhead when passing large buffers (like std::vector, std::string).

-• Works with custom resource classes: Can transfer raw pointer ownership (requires RAII), replacing manual resource handover
+• Works with custom resource classes: Can be used to transfer ownership of raw pointers (requires RAII), replacing manual resource handover.

-• Note that a moved-from object is in a "valid but unspecified" state; we cannot read its value, but we can assign to it or destroy it
+• Note: The moved-from object is in a "valid but unspecified" state; do not read its value, only assign to it or destroy it.

 Compiler Support